-The PY25R256HB supports Quad SPI operation when using the "Quad Output Fast Read", "Quad I/O Fast Read" (6BH, EBH) commands.
+The PY25R512LC supports Quad SPI operation when using the "Quad Output Fast Read", "Quad I/O Fast Read" (6BH, EBH) commands.
 These commands allow data to be transferred to or from the device at four times the rate of the standard SPI.
-When using the Quad SPI command, the SI and SO pins become bidirectional I/O pins: IO0 and IO1.
-For PY25R256HB, the QE bit is set to 1 as default and cannot be changed.-
+When using the Quad SPI command the SI and SO pins become bidirectional I/O pins: IO0 and IO1, and WP# and HOLD# pins become IO2 andIO3.
+Quad SPI commands require the non-volatile Quad Enable bit (QE) in Status Register to be set.